dd32/td-gh-ex/README.txt

 Wordpress Theme "Atahualpa" - INSTALLATION:

+Changelog v.
+2.2 - Aug 24 - 2008:

+- MANY little fixes and improvements
+- When you used All-in-one-SEO your Meta Tags might have been messed up due to the theme's own SEO options.
+DO upgrade if you are using All-in-one-SEO or another SEO plugin with v.
+2.01
+- No hardcoded areas in the right sidebar anymore for related post, popular posts, recent comments.
+Instead, there are 3 widgets included in the theme now.
+They will install automatically.
+You don't need to do anything.
+- The plugin "Related Posts" is not included or integrated anymore.
+I couldn't turn it into a widget for now.
+Please feel free to install that plugin or another one, i.e. "Similar Posts" on your own.
+- Many additonal options on the options page.
+- Code cleaned up considerably.
+You should be able to edit the CSS now.
+The PHP code got a bit more complicated through the localization though.
+- Localization not finished yet but should be in the next version.
+- WPMU users can upload header images and a logo icon, too
+- Print styles integrated.
+Even if you don't install WP-Print, visitors will still get a decent print version of any of your pages if they choose to print out a page through their browser's print function.

 * THIS THEME DOES NOT WORK WITH WORDPRESS 2.1 OR OLDER *

 1) After you've extracted the "atahualpa2.zip" file on your desktop computer, you'll